grscwf/twin-mt/nero-paths.md

     another failure.
   - Ivex catches on to what the player is doing, denies access to the password, and applies extreme torture with another grav ball.
-  - Lead the player through a section that feels like "crap, another obstacle, what else do I have to do to get past this."
+  - Player goes through another section that feels like "crap, another obstacle, what else do I have to do to get past this."
   - But this turns out to actually work anyway.
 Nero is free.
 - The mirror is saved.
 It can be used for 2nd Floor Easy escape.
-- There's a special Bad Ending here:
+- There's a special Bad Ending here that's meant to be hard to find.
   - Bad Ending: Broken
     - You must have seen Mica and Pevin already in other playthroughs.
-    - Pick the neutral start (not naked or abused).
+    - Pick the neutral starting option (not naked or abused).
     - Follow the dialog branches to subby.
-Should get the "Barbs?" variant.
+Should get the "Barbs?" glitch.
-    - Do the hard escape.
+    - Finish the hard escape.
     - Use the wand.

 ## 2nd Floor